The Stack Nobody Designed

 Pillar 2: The Skills Layer

-The convergence: composable, file-based capability units that extend the agent.
-The divergence: the trust boundary.
-Marketplace (OpenClaw), curated/personal (PAI), self-referential (Medin), container-isolated (NanoClaw).
-The architectural pattern is settled.
+The convergence: composable, file-based capability units with a formal open standard.
+The divergence: the trust boundary — marketplace, curated, or container-isolated.
+The architecture is settled.
 The security model is not.

 Pillar 3: The Heartbeat